saadricklamar/booj-users/README.md

 ## About the API

-**booj users** is a RESTful API for storing user login/password information for the booj-books application.
+**booj users** is a RESTful API for storing MOCK user login/password information for the booj-books application.

 ## Tech Stack